Loading

 Important information for visitors to an immigration detention facility

-The Australian Border Force (ABF) is committed to the health and safety of all detainees, staff and visitors (this includes contractors) in immigration detention facilities.
-We continue to monitor the COVID-19 situation in each jurisdiction.
+The Australian Border Force (ABF) commits to the health and safety of all detainees, staff and visitors (this includes contractors) in immigration detention facilities.
 Check our website regularly as visit information can change on short notice.

 General Information

-We recognise that visits from relatives, friends, community contacts and relevant professionals are important for the wellbeing of detainees.
+We recognise that visits from relatives, friends, community contacts and relevant professionals play a vital role for the wellbeing of detainees.

 To make the visiting process as simple and efficient possible we: